Notices

 TERM 1TERM 2

-Research Integrity and Academic Integrity Tutorials GRAD7300 and GRAD7500Major written research thesis
+Research Integrity and Academic Integrity Tutorials GRAD 7300 and GRAD 7500Major written research thesis

-Legal Research & Theory Graduate Seminar LAW7110
+Legal Research & Theory Graduate Seminar LAW 7112

 Two elective upper level Law courses